ricamaria/Project2-Group4/README.md

-Database Creation and Analysis
+## Database Creation and Analysis
-Project Proposal
+## Project Proposal

-Project Proposal
+## Project Proposal
 Economics Data

-Project Title - The Rhymes of History
+### Project Title - The Rhymes of History

 The non-for-profit company we are situated at would like to look into historical data and store that data to study whether they can determine any patterns across numerous economic indicators.
 This provides them the best chance to be positioned well going into turbulent economic conditions and assist with business decisions moving forward.

-In order to achieve this we must extract data from multiple sources, construct a formal specification that is to be used when transforming the dataset before it is to be stored on the live postgresSQL database.
+In order to achieve this we must extract data from multiple sources, construct a formal specification that is to be used when transforming the dataset before it is to be stored on the live postgres SQL database.

 One major source of data is data.world, creating a formal specification for our table structures means that for anyone importing data, whether its new data or a new economic indicator data, there is a clear structure for how they need to appear before being introduced into the SQL database.

-Team Members
+### Team Members

 Maria Buenaventura
 Parkavi Jayachandran
 Rajiv Wick
 Balvinder Rajbans

-Project Description/Outline
+### Project Description/Outline

 Analysis on Government Debt, Inflation Rate and Foreign Direct Investment.

 To create python code that is able to accept csv files, transforms the data to be used and stored in an SQL database.
 This is to be done alongside the creation of formal specification documentation so that any new data can follow these guidelines for future import into the database and seamless work with the other tables stored.

-Research Questions to Answer
+### Research Questions to Answer

 Identify any relationships between Government Debt, Inflation Rate and Foreign Direct Investment

 Using the data available, model any relationships visually